 Title: Project Manager

-Guy serves as Tech Support Manager as well as customer service support for the Ockenga Institute.
+Guy serves as Project Manager for the Ockenga Institute.
 Guy is married with 2 beautiful children, and he enjoys strategy games, sports, and collectibles.